hotpeppersec/cloudlab/docs/_source/setup.rst

 Python and it's dependencies to an instance of Docker.

-Let's take a look at some of the other foundational environmental elements we need in place to be scuccessful.
+Let's take a look at some of the other foundational environmental elements we need in place to be successful.

 The Workhorse (IDE)
 ===================